 I'm a product designer working at the intersection of emerging tech and UX.

 I've been designing engaging user experiences for over 10 years, working between games, creative tools, and innovative consumer apps.
-My specialties are AR and VR, and distilling complicated mechanics into elegant UI.
+My specialties are prototyping interactions, VR/AR, and untangling technical complexity.

 Here are some more words about how I approach working on teams.